skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 2,260,702 predictions in just 3.02 seconds—thanks to Snowflake and orbital!

-## Deploy model as a Snowflake view
+## Deploy Model as a Snowflake View
 Duration: 5

 Next, we'll deploy our model so others can use it.
 We have a couple of options.